nraecobb/drmellman_copy/9) FAQs.md

 *
-The 995.00 Initial Deposit is necessary to have a specimen kit shipped to your location. ( Contact Page - Quick Start ) Your specimen kit will then ship,( FedEx ).
+The 995.00 Initial Deposit is necessary to have a specimen kit shipped to your location. ( Contact Page - Quick Start ) Your specimen kit will then ship via FedEx.

 *Initials Deposits can be processed on the "contact page" by, authorize.net.
 The electronic receipt is emailed.